JonHasan/DeepLearning-Nanodegree/Project 2 - Neural Network for Bike Sharing/README.md

 If you were to take the derivative of the error function with respect to each of the weights you would notice that the further the prediction was from the true value, the larger the gradient.
 The closer to the true value the prediction is, the smaller the gradient.

+The error function in this case is just the actual value minus the prediction.

 ### Step 3: Define Backward Propagation